The CheddaTech Founder Story

 That small project awakened something bigger.
 Existing backend options for indie games were expensive, centralized, and fragile.
 I started imagining CheddaBoards: a universal, open, permanent system for leaderboards, achievements, analytics, and identity.

 Then my marriage collapsed suddenly and destructively.
 I lost my home, my computers, my pets.
-Everything except an old cloud backup of my game.
+Everything except an old cloud backup.

 I became homeless overnight with nothing but that backup as a lifeline.